 The other issue is gluten, which is mostly found in wheat products like bread, pasta, crackers, cookies and noodles.
 Again, gluten is a large protein and is quite difficult to digest.
 Gluten intolerance symptoms vary but can include bloating, constipation, diarrhoea, wind and reflux.

 Before going into any other food intolerance explorations, stop consuming these two things and see if your symptoms reduce.

-> Another type of food reaction can occur when you eat normal ‘healthy’ foods that contain specific fibres that may react with your body in certain ways.
-These fermentables are ‘eaten’ by your gut bacteria, which in turn create gasses that can lead to bloating, burping, wind and irregular bowel movements.
+Another type of food reaction can occur when you eat normal ‘healthy’ foods that contain specific fibres that may react with your body in certain ways.
+These fermentable are ‘eaten’ by your gut bacteria, which in turn create gasses that can lead to bloating, burping, wind and irregular bowel movements.

-> The problem with these types of reactions doesn’t really lie with the food but with your body’s reaction to an otherwise healthy food.
+The problem with these types of reactions doesn’t really lie with the food but with your body’s reaction to otherwise healthy food.

-> One of the treatment strategies for this is using a low FODMAPs diet – this essentially eliminates most of the fermentable compounds from the diet which leads to less fermentation, and less symptoms.
+One of the treatment strategies for this is using a low FODMAPs diet – this essentially eliminates most of the fermentable compounds from the diet which leads to less fermentation and fewer symptoms.
 The problem with this is while it may provide relief short term, your bacteria actually NEED these fermentable fibres to thrive, and it can detriment your microbiome in the long term to stay on this type of diet.

-> If you’re reacting to fermentable foods, it’s time to check in with a naturopath to conduct some testing to see what the state of your microbiome is.
+If you’re reacting to fermentable foods, it’s time to check in with a naturopath to conduct some testing to see what the state of your microbiome is.

 Often people misunderstand the difference between a food allergy and food intolerance.
 This often leads to expensive testing that doesn’t really get to the root of the problem.
 Let us simplify this for you.